BorisNaum/CrossChain-Bridge/README.md

     UtxoAggregateMinValue = 1000000
     ```

-    If not configed, the default vlaue will be used (in fact, the above values are the defaults)
+    If not configured, the default value will be used (in fact, the above values are the defaults)

 10. config `[SrcToken]`